matterofhack/apptrack/README.md

+## UPDATE 4-17-22
+### [added functionality]

+Now you can point your screen capture application to output **.png** files to the main directory containing *apptrack.py*

+Doing so will automatically move the screen capture(s) into a newly created and relevant folder based on the script prompts

 ## USAGE

 > First and foremost, use this at your own risk.
 I take no responsibility in the use, or misuse of this script.